lodash/babel-plugin-lodash/README.md

 > Where's my npm module support?

 It will be implemented when plugins can support options ([babel/babel#1833](https://github.com/babel/babel/issues/1833)).
+(Resolved in Babel 6, todo implement in the plugin)

 For now use [lodash-modularize](https://github.com/megawac/lodash-modularize).

+> I receive `TypeError: The plugin "lodash" didn't export a Plugin instance`
+> or, can I use with Babel v5

+The latest release is incompatible with Babel v5.
+[Use version 0.2 of this plugin](https://github.com/megawac/babel-plugin-lodash/tree/v0.2.0) (`npm install babel-plugin-lodash@0.2`).

 > Do import specifiers work (`import {x} from 'lodash'`)